HolyBlackCat/better_braces/README.md

 We call the sole element type of a homogeneous list the **"homogeneous type"**, it's always either an lvalue or rvalue reference.

 Homogeneous list iterators dereference to its homogeneous type.
 Heterogeneous list iterators deference to a (const reference to a) helper objects that has an `operator T`, where `T` is the `::value_type` of the container.
+(The initial idea was to template the `operator T`, but I ran into some problems with MSVC.)

 ### `.begin()`/`.end()`